lilo-creator/news-and-media-beta/Readme.md

 4. Run the development server: `python manage.py runserver`
 5. Access the admin at: `http://127.0.0.1:8000/admin/`
 6. Access the homepage at: `http://127.0.0.1:8000/`
+7. Access the events page at: `http://127.0.0.1:8000/events/`

+## Deployment

+The application is ready for deployment with:

+- Configured allowed hosts for external access
+- SEO-optimized content with meta tags
+- XML sitemap for search engine indexing
+- Social sharing capabilities for better reach
+- Structured data with JSON-LD for improved search visibility

+When deploying:

+1. Set `DEBUG = False` in production
+2. Update `ALLOWED_HOSTS` with your domain name
+3. Configure a proper database backend (PostgreSQL recommended)
+4. Set up static files serving with a CDN or web server
+5. Ensure all static files are collected: `python manage.py collectstatic`
+6. Set up proper HTTPS to ensure social sharing works correctly
+7. Register your sitemap with search engines: `https://yourdomain.com/events/sitemap.xml`

+## Enhanced Events Module

+The Events section has been fully enhanced with modern UI and features:

+1. **Visual Improvements:**
+   - Responsive design with modern UI elements
+   - Animated elements using animate.css
+   - Interactive countdown timers for upcoming events

+2. **SEO & Discoverability:**
+   - Proper meta tags for SEO
+   - JSON-LD structured data for rich search results
+   - XML sitemap for search engine indexing
+   - Social sharing capabilities

+3. **User Experience:**
+   - Filter sidebar for easy event navigation
+   - Reusable component architecture
+   - Improved registration flow
+   - Google Calendar integration

+For detailed documentation on the Events module enhancements, see the [Events Enhancement Documentation](Events/EVENTS_ENHANCEMENT_DOCS.md).